 PORTSfuture Project signifies efforts of DOE to significantly engage the community about the future of the former Portsmouth Gaseous Diffusion Plant."

 Community leaders have discussed a “phased approach” to reindustrialization, meaning that development efforts would ideally be made in tandem with the Decontamination and Decommissioning (D&D) project.
 As the project continues in the years ahead and more of the central industrial area within Perimeter Road is remediated, more land may become available for development that offers existing infrastructure.

-Economic development professionals in the area are working to evaluate the site’s assets and determine future industries that may be suitable at the Portsmouth Site.
+Economic development professionals in the area have been working to evaluate the site’s assets and determine future industries that may be suitable at the Portsmouth Site.
 These efforts will also provide DOE with necessary information about the community’s specific end-state needs, which will be considered while making decisions regarding the D&D project.
+In 2018, the first parcel of land was transferred to the local Community Reuse Organization, SODI, and additional land is being studied for further tranfers.

 The D&D project helps prepare the site for reuse by removing outdated and unnecessary buildings, disposing of waste, recycling clean materials, remediating the environment, and right-sizing site utilities and infrastructure with the future and local community in mind.